SirRawrz/LibraryJS/Extensions and Server Apps/readme.txt

 ---------------------------------------------------------------------------------------------------
 EXTENSIONS
 ---------------
 Video Archiver doesn't work for protected streams.
 You can go to ./manage.html and scan a video and click on the red icon showing its missing to manually upload video files if you get them from other sources.
+FetchV is a solid free extension as well as my extension isn't as robust as it yet!

 These extensions were made to accompany LibraryJS' library.js and musiclibrary.js files.
 ---------------------------------------------------------------------------------------------------